Sudraka/Parakeet/README.markdown

     C-c ' p u

 That's press the "control" key and "c" together, then type apostrophe, "p" and "u".
 A new window will appear and you can type your status in.
+While you are crafting that perfect tweet, you can check and see how long it is by typing...

+    C-c l

+The length of your tweet will appear in the minibuffer.
+If your tweet is too long, Parakeet will let you know.

 Once you are happy with your status, type...

     C-c C-c